kmjenniferng/java-spring-boot-person-project/README.md

-# Creating RESTful APIs using Java and Spring Boot
+# Creating RESTful APIs using Java, Spring Boot and PostgreSQL database

 The purpose of this project is to create 5 RESTful APIs to perform the following actions in PostgreSQL database.
 1. **Add a person**